anil1994/aws-iac/README.md

 ```
 $ pip install -r requirements.txt

+For the cdk v1, setup.py is generated automaticly, after you run command as shown below.

+$ cdk init app --language python // this command generates cdk templates
 ```

 At this point you can now synthesize the CloudFormation template for this code.